PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 Good luck!

 In case you have any questions first ask your peers before you [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) regarding the studie content.
-Make sure to include the name of the year, block and github page when you report the issue or question.
+Make sure to include the name of the year, block and github page in the title when you report the issue or question.

 # 1) Forming a Problem Statement